david-knott/moderncompilerinjava/CURRENT.md

 I am wondering if I need to generate the interference graph across the entire programme.

+If a var is in use[n] then it is live in at node n.

+eg x <- y, // y must be live in.

+If a var is in line in at node n, it is in live out at all nodes m in pred[m]

+If a var is live out at node n and not defined at node n, the var is also live in at n.

+eg var is used at node 2, therefore its live out at node 1, if not defined at node 1, must also be live in at node 1.

 *11th June 2020*
 Problem with stack management for function calls.
 Seems to adding a rbp move before the call.
 Probably the static link